 When it comes to Mozilla Firefox, you will find very limited add-ons compared to Google Chrome.
 While this is no surprise, you do still have a few extension options to access Google Keep quickly when using Firefox.

 8–9.
-Google Keep and GKeep Panel [No Longer Available]
+Google Keep [No Longer Available] and GKeep Panel [No Longer Available]

 These two Firefox add-ons do basically the same thing, which is to provide you a pop-up window for Google Keep.
 You will only find slight differences in their toolbars and customization options.